Read Scaling

 Understanding read scaling tokens

-MotherDuck offers a special type of personal access token called a *Read Scaling Token.
+MotherDuck offers a special type of personal access token called a Read Scaling Token.
 This token enables scalable read operations while restricting write capabilities.
-Here’s a breakdown of how it works:
+Here's how it works:

 Creating a read scaling token

 You can generate a read scaling token through the MotherDuck UI.
-When generating an access token, select "read scaling token" as the token type.
+When generating an access token, simply select "Read Scaling Token" as the token type.

 Permissions and limitations

-A read scaling token grants permission for read operations, such as querying tables, but restricts write operations, including:
+A read scaling token grants permission for read operations (like querying tables) but restricts write operations, including:

 - Updating tables